 Impact of ammonia on the leaching characteristics of mercury from coal fly ash

 "Approximately half of the electricity produced in the United States is generated by coal-fired power plants.
 Coal combustion products (CCPs) such as fly ash, bottom ash, flue gas desulphurization (FGD) material, boiler slag are either disposed in landfills or impoundments, or beneficially used...It has been long known that fly ash contains many trace elements (As, Se, Hg Cr, Cd, Ni, Pb, Cu,Co, etc.) that can be of environmental concern.
 Mercury is of special interest since it is a known carcinogen and has the ability to bio-accumulate.
-The primary objectives of thesis research were to understand the leaching behavior of mercury from fly ash which results from plants employing various air pollution control technologies"--Abstract, leaf iii.
+The primary objectives of thesis research were to understand the leaching behavior of mercury from fly ash which results from plants employing various air pollution control technologies"--Abstract, page iii.

 Fitch, Mark W.